 June 19 Erma May in memory of George May, Sr.

 June 26 This space available.
 Please call office at 665-5880.

+Note: Flowers are $40 per week, and must be paid to the church by the beginning of the month for the flowers you are sponsoring.
+Thank you.